siajasl/mpctl/README.md

-smpctl
+mpctl
 ===============

 Bash application to work with a **local** IRIS-MPC network.

-What is smpctl ?
+What is mpctl ?
 --------------------------------------

-smpctl is a bash utility that allows a developer to work with a local IRIS-MPC network.
+mpctl is a bash utility that allows a developer to work with a local IRIS-MPC network.

-Why smpctl ?
+Why mpctl ?
 --------------------------------------

 Developers need to spin up small local throwaway networks.

-Who uses smpctl ?
+Who uses mpctl ?
 --------------------------------------

 Command line friendly folks such as developers, testers, evaluators ... etc.